efremidze/Shiny/.github/CONTRIBUTING.md

-# Contributing to _Holographic_
+# Contributing to _Shiny_

-The following is a set of guidelines for contributing to _Holographic_ on GitHub.
+The following is a set of guidelines for contributing to _Shiny_ on GitHub.

 > Above all, thank you for your interest in the project and for taking the time to contribute! 👍